 When planning your new kitchen, it is important to design a space that you’re going to continue loving for years to come.
-Whether you favour sleek minimalism or traditional style, successful kitchen design needs to be versatile, well planned and tailored specifically to you and the way that your family live.
+Whatever your style, successful kitchen design needs to be versatile, well planned and tailored specifically to you and the way that your family live.
 Think about your current needs and how these are likely to change in the future.
 For example, how many people cook in the kitchen and what other functions does the space need to achieve?

 As featured in Cotswold Life magazine July 2017.